docQodly/docs/docs/cloud/api-key.md

 See this tutorial video to learn how to:

-- Access the API Key from your Qodly app dashboard.
+- Access the API Key from your Qodly app console.
 - Authenticate requests with different roles and privileges for secure data access.
 - Read product data based on user permissions.
 - Create new products using the API.